DataSF/datasf.github.io/blog/_posts/2018-11-19-building-integrated-people-systems.md

 ## And a special thanks to all those lovely people that made this report possible

-Speaking of people, it was a group [convened by the MetroLab Network](https://metrolabnetwork.org/){: target="_blank"} that brought this report together.
+Speaking of people, it was a group of peers convened by a collaborative effort of [Actionable Intelligence for Social Policy](https://www.aisp.upenn.edu/) (AISP), the [National Neighborhood Indicators Partnership](https://www.neighborhoodindicators.org/) (NNIP), and [MetroLab Network](https://metrolabnetwork.org/) that put together this report.
 I was struck by everyone’s brilliance and sincere desire to unstick the stickiest of problems in the service of others.

 My peer contributors included: